Skip to main content

 Emily has more than a decade of experience in survey research design and analysis.

 Emily is a senior research scientist in the Public Affairs & Media Research department at NORC.
-She has a broad range of experience in social identity, environmental and energy policy, the COVID-19 pandemic, parenting and education, trust in government, and elections.
+She specializes in questionnaire design and survey operations and has research experience on a broad range of topics such as outdoor recreation, teenage mental health, environmental and energy policy, the COVID-19 pandemic, parenting and education, trust in government, and elections.
 She has a particular interest in distilling complex research findings for dissemination to stakeholders, journalists, and the broader public.
 She also serves as a member of NORC’s Institutional Review Board.

 Emily has also managed dozens of projects for The AP-NORC Center for Public Affairs Research, including the MTV/AP-NORC Youth Political Pulse, a series of polls of young people on their attitudes toward politics leading up to the 2018 midterm elections, and the Working Longer program, a series of studies on older Americans’ experiences preparing for retirement after the Great Recession.
-She holds a master’s in Political Science from Northwestern University.
+From 2018 to 2024, she served as the survey operations lead for AP VoteCast, a modern approach to election polling developed by the Associated Press and NORC.
+Emily holds a master’s in Political Science from Northwestern University.

 Project Contributions